MicrosoftDocs/dynamics-365-customer-engagement/ce/outlook-app/v8/deploy-dynamics-365-app-for-outlook.md

 2. In the **Apps for Dynamics 365 apps** screen, under **[!INCLUDE[pn_crm_app_for_outlook_short](../../includes/pn-crm-app-for-outlook-short.md)]**, users click **Add app to [!INCLUDE[pn_Outlook_short](../../includes/pn-outlook-short.md)]**.

 > [!NOTE]
 >  Users can also disable or remove the add-in themselves, if needed.
-For more information, see the [Dynamics 365 App for Outlook User’s Guide](https://go.microsoft.com/fwlink/p/?LinkID=613099).
+For more information, see the [Dynamics 365 App for Outlook User Guide](https://go.microsoft.com/fwlink/p/?LinkID=613099).

 <a name="BKMK_DeployOnprem"></a>